secretstartups/handbook/business-technology/data-team/data-catalog/sales-funnel/index.html.md

 ### Standard Bookings Cuts

-The [TD: Standard Bookings Cuts](https://app.periscopedata.com/app/gitlab/831911/TD:-Standard-Bookings-Cuts) dashboard tracks the performance booked ARR against the Previous Year (Year over Year, Y/Y) and against the financial target by different slices / cuts.
+The [TD: Standard Bookings Cuts](https://app.periscopedata.com/app/gitlab/831911/TD:-Standard-Bookings-Cuts) dashboard tracks the performance of Booked Net ARR against the Previous Year (Year over Year, Y/Y) and against the financial target by different dimensions.

 Each slice / cut is composed of a Quarter View and a Fiscal Year View.